yig/GMU-CS425/README.md

 You will need to `#include <string>` in order to have access to the C++ standard library's string type.

 This header is also a good place for "forward declarations".
 Because C++ uses file-based compilation units rather than some kind of module system (that is, until the very recent C++20 standard), we need to be careful to avoid including the same header file multiple times.
 The easiest way to do this is by putting the line `#pragma once` at the top of every header file.
-While technically not standard, it's supported by all the major C++ compilers and a lot less typing and redundancy than the header guards you may have seen in C or in C++ in the past.
+While technically not standard, it's [supported by all the major C++ compilers](https://en.wikipedia.org/wiki/Pragma_once#Portability) and a lot less typing and redundancy than the [header guards](https://en.wikipedia.org/wiki/Include_guard) you may have seen in C or in C++ in the past.
 However, `#pragma once` won't solve circular dependency problems, where, for example, the `GraphicsManager` needs to know about the `ResourceManager` and vice versa.
 The solution is to partially declare a class in advance.
 Writing `class Engine;` in our `Types.h` file is enough to let the compiler know that there is an `Engine` class in the `Foo` namespace.
 The forward declaration satisfies the compiler enough to let us declare a pointer or reference to the `Engine`.
 Before we actually use the `Engine` in a `.cpp` file, we will have to include its header.
 (Another solution to circular dependencies is the so-called ["pimpl pattern"](https://www.fluentcpp.com/2017/09/22/make-pimpl-using-unique_ptr/).)

 ## What is the Engine?

 The `Engine` class is actually quite small and simple.
 In fact, it could just be a nested namespace named `Engine`.
 Data-wise, it stores all the managers (they could be global variables or members of the `Engine` class).
 All the managers get a reference to the engine so they can access each other.
 It takes some basic parameters are input (size of the window, whether to go full-screen, etc.). `Engine::Startup()` calls `Startup()` on the managers in the right order. `Engine::Shutdown()` does the same.
 Finally, `Engine` needs a method to run the game loop.
-That function should take some callbacks so that the game can have a chance to run a setup function and to run an update function each time through the loop.
+That function should take a callback so that the game can have a chance to run an update function each time through the loop.
 Here is pseudocode in class form:

 ```
 class Engine:
     public:
         GraphicsManager graphics
         InputManager input

-    private:
-        def Startup():
+        def Startup( GameParameters ):
             graphics.Startup()
             input.Startup()

         def Shutdown():
             input.Shutdown()
             graphics.Shutdown()

-    public:
-        def Start( GameParameters, SetupCallback, UpdateCallback ):
+        def RunGameLoop( UpdateCallback ):
-            self.Startup()

-            SetupCallback()

             while( True ):
                 input.Update()